 This course is a survey of the economic system, including ideas relating to production, national income, national growth, money and banking, markets and prices and the distribution of income.
 This is a macro-economics course designed for both the student who needs one semester in economics and the student who will take further courses in the field.

-252 Principles of Microeconomics 3 Credit Hours 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 and MATH 090 or qualifying score on ACT or COMPASS test
+252 Principles of Microeconomics 3 Credit Hours 3 Billable Contact Hours

+Prerequisite: RDG 090 and ENGL 090 and MATH 090 or qualifying scores on accepted placement tests